tochy97/weather/README.md

 # Weather

-Weather is a node app utilizing open-meteo wriiten in typescript built down to es5.
+Weather is a react app utilizing open-meteo wriiten in typescript built down to es5.

 ## Installation